-- 1. Where persons do not meet the conditions of material need but, due to a lack of funds, suffer from a serious threat to their health.
-The benefit tops up a person's income so that it is level with the existence minimum (or the subsistence minimum in cases of dependent children). - 2.
-Where persons are victims of a serious extraordinary event (a natural disaster, storms and gales, ecological disaster, fire, etc.) The maximum amount of the benefit is fifteen times the individual's subsistence minimum. - 3.
+1. Where persons do not meet the conditions of material need but, due to a lack of funds, suffer from a serious threat to their health.
+The benefit tops up a person's income so that it is level with the existence minimum (or the subsistence minimum in cases of dependent children).

+- 2. Where persons are victims of a serious extraordinary event (a natural disaster, storms and gales, ecological disaster, fire, etc.) The maximum amount of the benefit is fifteen times the individual's subsistence minimum, i.e. up to 46,890. - 3.
 Where persons do not have enough resources to cover essential one-off expenditure connected, in particular, with the payment of an administrative fee for duplicate copies of personal documents or in cases of monetary loss.
 The maximum amount of the benefit is the amount of this one-off expenditure. - 4.
 Where persons do not have enough resources to acquire or repair basic furniture or durables or to cover justified costs relating to the education or special interests of dependent children.
-The amount of the benefit may be a maximum of the specific expense, but the sum of benefits granted must not exceed ten times the individual's subsistence minimum in one calendar year. - 5.
+The amount of the benefit may be a maximum of the specific expense, but the sum of benefits granted must not exceed ten times the individual's subsistence minimum in one calendar year, i.e. to an amount of 31,260. - 5.
 Where persons are at risk of social exclusion.
 This concerns, for example, the situation of persons who have been released from custody or from prison, who have left an orphanage or foster care on reaching adulthood, or who have completed treatment for an addiction.
-A benefit of up to 1,000 CZK may be granted.
-The benefit may be awarded repeatedly, but the sum of benefits granted in one calendar year may not exceed four times the individual's subsistence minimum.
+A benefit of up to 1,000 may be granted.
+The benefit may be awarded repeatedly, but the sum of benefits granted in one calendar year may not exceed four times the individual's subsistence minimum, i.e. the amount of 12.504.